Problems with Dental Implants

 Expert Treatment for Dental Implant Complications

-Dr. Rubino will occasionally see new patients who have received implants in the past but who are now having difficulties with them.
-Although the vast majority of implant placements are successful, a very small percentage of them develop complications which require treatment by a specialist such as Dr. Rubino.
+Drs.
+Ryan, Tyler, and Thomas Rubino will occasionally see new patients who have received implants in the past but who are now having problems with their dental implants.
+Although the vast majority of implant placements are successful, a very small percentage of them develop complications which require treatment by a specialist.

-Dr. Rubino is highly experienced and skilled in the placement and care of dental implants, including the diagnosis and treatment of any complications with implants.
-He performs advanced diagnostics to accurately determine the difficulties with a failing implant and uses proven, effective techniques to bring the implant and surrounding tissues back to a stable and healthy condition whenever possible.
+Our doctors are highly experienced and skilled in the placement and care of dental implants, including the diagnosis and treatment of any complications and problems with dental implants.
+They perform advanced diagnostics to accurately determine the difficulties with a failing implant and uses proven, effective techniques to bring the implant and surrounding tissues back to a stable and healthy condition whenever possible.

-In rare instances when an implant has completely failed and cannot be saved, Dr. Rubino can remove your implant and place a new one.
+In rare instances when an implant has completely failed and cannot be saved, your doctor can remove your implant and place a new one.
 In this case, he will thoroughly explain the treatment needed to replace your implant and will answer all your questions beforehand.